-The following figure shows the display result.
+The following figure shows the display result:

-- For more information on the TKE cluster audit feature and basic operations, see Cluster Audit. - Cluster audit data is stored in Cloud Log Service (CLS).
-To search and analyze the audit results in the CLS console, see Syntax and Rules for the search syntax. - To analyze audit data, an SQL statement supported by CLS is required.
+For more information about the TKE cluster audit feature and basic operations, see Cluster Audit.

+Cluster audit data is stored in CLS.
+To query and analyze audit data in the CLS console, see Syntax Rules for the search syntax.

+To analyze audit data, an SQL statement supported by CLS is required.
 For more information, see Overview.